William Carey (missionary): Eschatology

-Translation, education and schools
+Translation, education, and schools

-Carey devoted great efforts and time to the study not only of the common language of Bengali, but to many other Indian vernaculars including the ancient root language of Sanskrit.
-In collaboration with the College of Fort William, Carey undertook the translation of the Hindu classics into English, beginning with the three-volume epic poem the Ramayana.
-He then translated the Bible into Bengali, Oriya, Marathi, Hindi, Assamese, Sanskrit and parts of it into other dialects and languages.
+Carey devoted great efforts and time to the study not only of the common language of Bengali, but to many other Indian vernaculars, and the ancient root language of Sanskrit.
+In collaboration with the College of Fort William, Carey undertook the translation of the Hindu classics into English, beginning with the Ramayana.
+He then translated the Bible into Bengali, Oriya, Marathi, Hindi, Assamese, and Sanskrit, and parts of it into other dialects and languages.
 For 30 years Carey served in the college as the professor of Bengali, Sanskrit and Marathi, publishing, in 1805, the first book on Marathi grammar.

-The Serampore Mission Press that Carey founded is credited as the only press which “consistently thought it important enough that costly fonts of type be cast for the irregular and neglected languages of the Indian people."
-Carey and his team produced textbooks, dictionaries, classical literature and other publications which served primary school children, college-level students and the general public, including the first systematic Sanskrit grammar which served a model for later publications.
+The Serampore Mission Press that Carey founded is credited as the only press that "consistently thought it important enough that costly fonts of type be cast for the irregular and neglected languages of the Indian people.".
+Carey and his team produced textbooks, dictionaries, classical literature, and other publications that served primary school children, college-level students, and the general public, including the first systematic Sanskrit grammar, which served a model for later publications.

 In the latter 1700s and early 1800s in India, only children of certain social strata received education, and even that was limited to basic accounting and Hindu religion.
-Only the Brahmins and writer castes could read, and then only men, women being completely unschooled.
+Only the Brahmins and writer castes could read, and only men, women being completely unschooled.
 Carey started Sunday Schools in which children learned to read using the Bible as their textbook.
-In 1794 Carey opened, at his own cost, what is considered the first primary school in all of India.
+In 1794, he opened, at his own cost, what is considered the first primary school in India.
 The public school system that Carey initiated expanded to include girls in an era when the education of the female was considered unthinkable.
-Carey's work is considered to have provided the starting point of what blossomed into the Christian Vernacular Education Society providing English medium education across India.
+Carey's work is considered to have started what became the Christian Vernacular Education Society, providing English medium education across India.